TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 ### What chunking strategy did you choose (e.g., paragraph-based, sentence-based, character limit)?
 Why do you think it works well for semantic retrieval?

-We employed a multi-faceted chunking strategy using `langchain.text_splitter.RecursiveCharacterTextSplitter` combined with custom structural segmentation:
+Employed a multi-faceted chunking strategy using `langchain.text_splitter.RecursiveCharacterTextSplitter` combined with custom structural segmentation:

 1. **Structural Segmentation**: The `DocumentProcessor` first segments the entire PDF into logical blocks based on content patterns (e.g., "story," "vocabulary," "questions," "general").
 This ensures that semantically distinct sections are kept separate.